 In addition to the above there is many online platforms to generate investor interest with a view for funding, one of the most popular is AngelList.

-I hope the above helps or at least provides a few ideas on where to start with getting funding for your app development idea, any questions please reach out, we’d be happy help.
-In addition to providing startup app development I could also act as your technical co-founder / CTO (for a fee or equity stake).
+I hope the above helps or at least provides a few ideas on where to start with getting funding for your app development idea, any questions reach out, we’d be happy to help.